VRHIKKY/VketCloudSDK_Documents/docs/FirstStep/BuildAndRun.en.md

 ![BuildAndRun](img/buildsuccess.jpg)

-!!! note tip "Clear Cache"
+!!! tip "note" "Clear Cache"
     The build cache stored in the Vket Cloud SDK will be overwrited every build, therefore clearing cache is unrequired.<br>
     However, some build errors may be related to the cache in rare cases such as after upgrading the SDK, so consider clearing cache in such situation.<br>
     - Vket Cloud SDK > Clear Cache<br>